-Late CAO applications up to the 1st May are accepted from candidates other than Mature Students.
+[Late CAO applications up to the 1st May are accepted for non-restricted courses from candidates other than Mature Students.]

-Applicants to year 1 and/or year 2 need to complete the CCPS application form and submit this to your FE College by 22nd March.
+Applicants to year 1 and/or year 2 need to complete online the CCPS application form

 The minimum requirement for year 2 entry is successful completion of your full FETAC Level 6 Award with 5 merits.